david-legend/python-algorithms/EPI_prep/src/binary_trees/README.md

 ## Questions

-In this section we will solve common binary tree questions that will help you understand the data structure very well.
-This will in turn give you the ability to solve other binary questions
+In this section we will solve common binary tree questions that will help us understand the data structure very well.
+This will in turn give us the ability to solve other binary tree questions

 * [Binary Tree Traversal](0_binary_tree_traversal/tree_traversals.py)
 * [Is Binary Tree Height Balanced](1_is_binary_tree_height_balanced/balanced_binary_tree.py)